Simple tool to understand your results

 See how the things you do affect your blood glucose in 7 days.

 Accu-Chek Testing in Pairs is a simple tool that helps you track your blood glucose before and after a specific meal, exercise or other event.
 Use it when you want to focus on just one thing in your daily eating habits or routine.
-For just 7 days, see how the things you do affect your blood glucose and what works for you.
+In just 7 days, see how the things you do affect your blood glucose and what works for you.

-How does the food or alcohol you choose affect your blood glucose?
+- How does the food or alcohol you consume affect your blood glucose?

 - How does exercise affect your blood glucose?

 - If you try to reduce stress, does it help?

-How did your blood glucose change between Before and After?
+- How did your blood glucose change between the Before and the After?

 - After 7 days, what did you learn about your blood glucose?

-What can you do next?
-Can you think of some simple steps to take (e.g., such as changing your serving sizes or walking after dinner)?
+- What can you do next?
+Can you think of some simple steps to take (e.g., changing your serving sizes or walking after dinner)?

 You can take your completed Accu-Chek Testing in Pairs tool to your healthcare professional and talk about what you both see.
 Are there any changes you can make to keep your blood glucose in a healthy range?
 Is there another kind of activity you want to try with the Accu-Chek Testing in Pairs tool?